mohammadsyed397/python-programs/README.md

 # python-programs

-in the first program i had listed syntax for various inbuilt functions for strings with the examples in main branch
+1) In the first program i had listed syntax for various inbuilt functions for strings with the examples in main branch